in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 - What do we love?
 - Why do we do what we do?
 - How do we design our courses?

-To find out more about our courses visit http://www.in28minutes.com

 Let's get started on "The in28Minutes Way"!